Tado thermostat V3+ review

 Starting with smart schedules, I set up a schedule that turns the heating up, for a few hours in the morning and evenings during the week in the upstairs bedrooms.
 For the downstairs rooms, particularly the open-plan kitchen/living room I set a different schedule that reflected me working from home in these rooms.

 Annoyingly, you can’t copy schedules between days or between rooms, so getting everything working can be fiddly.
 But once its all set up, its like having your heating on auto-pilot.

-If you want to manually change the temperature of a room, you tap the room tile and can change the temperature by using the sliding scale.
+If you want to change the temperature manually in each room, you tap the room tile and can change it by using the sliding scale.
 Once you’ve set a temperature, tapping outside of the control bar, takes you back to the original screen.
 This is where you can set how long the temperature change should last for from five minutes up to permanent.

 If you have more than one radiator thermostat in a room as I do in the kitchen/living room the temperatures apply to all devices in that room, no matter which of the devices you have changed.

 You also can look at reports within the room tile, which gives you historic room temperatures along with humidity.
 While you can view past days, it would be great to see months or even year charts.